lugan113/SynTTS-Commands-Official/README.md

 | **EfficientNet** | 0.0182 | 99.41% | 4.72M | 0.0701 | 97.93% | 4.72M |

-### 🔍 Key Findings

-Our results demonstrate that the **SynTTS-Commands-Media** dataset supports high-accuracy command recognition in both languages.
-Notably, the top-performing models achieve over **99.4% accuracy on English** and nearly **98% on Chinese**, confirming the dataset’s quality and suitability for real-world deployment.

-- **Top Performers**: Among all models, **CRNN** attains the best English accuracy (**99.50%**) and the lowest loss (0.0163). **MobileNet-V1** yields the lowest loss on Chinese (0.0552) and competitive English performance (matching CRNN’s 99.50% accuracy).
-Interestingly, **EfficientNet** shows slightly higher Chinese accuracy (97.93%) than MobileNet-V1, suggesting better calibration or robustness despite a higher loss.

-- **Accuracy-Complexity Trade-off**: Lightweight models exhibit a clear trade-off. **MicroCNN**, with only ~4.2K parameters, achieves 93.22% accuracy on English but drops to 80.14% on Chinese, highlighting the increased difficulty of modeling tonal and phonetic richness in Mandarin with ultra-compact architectures.
-DS-CNN and TC-ResNet, with under 70K parameters, already recover strong performance (>96.5% in both languages), underscoring their efficiency for resource-constrained applications.

-Overall, the benchmark establishes strong baselines across a wide spectrum of model scales—from ultra-light MicroCNN to modern EfficientNet—demonstrating that moderate-complexity models can deliver near-SOTA performance suitable for edge deployment.

 ## 🗺️ Roadmap & Future Expansion